 We promote the importance of learning the multiplication tables and their related division facts through fun, effective, relevant lessons, celebrating individual achievements along the way.

 We develop an understanding of shape, data and measures through practical creative lessons which are often cross-curricular and encourage pupil led investigations.
 Sensory mathematics is also introduced across the school to support practical learners.

 Mathematics is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.

-For the planning of the main mathematics lessons, the school follows Lancashire Maths Curriculum combined with mastery documents such as; Nrich, Classroom secrets and NCETM.
+For the planning of the main mathematics lessons, the school follows the White Rose Maths Curriculum combined with other mastery documents such as: Classroom secrets, Master the Curriculum and NCETM.

-When marking books, teachers use OA to acknowledge that the learning objective has been achieved.
+When marking books, teachers acknowledge when the learning objective has been achieved.
 Teacher might use ‘Check and Challenge’.
 ‘Check’ gives the opportunity for children to correct their mistakes and ‘Challenge’ helps to extend the children’s learning.

 When calculating in school, children should ask themselves: